-Lonafarnib (LNF).
-We have in-licensed from Merck a portfolio of patents covering the compound, formulations of the compound, and synthesis, but these expire before the anticipated launch date of the LNF product candidate.
+LNF.
+We have licensed from Merck a portfolio of patents and know how covering the compound, formulations of the compound, and synthesis, but these expire before the anticipated launch date of the LNF product candidate.

-In the United States, we have obtained patent protection for the use of LNF in combination with RTV for the treatment of hepatitis delta virus (HDV) infection.
-On September 18, 2018, the United States Patent and Trademark Office (USPTO) issued U.S. Patent No. 10,076,512 to Eiger.
-This patent entitled, "Treatment of Hepatitis Delta Virus Infection," includes claims covering broad range of RTV-boosted LNF doses and durations.
+In the United States, we have obtained patent protection for the use LNF in combination with RTV for the treatment of HDV infection.
+Eiger's U.S. Patent No. 10,076,512 entitled, Treatment of Hepatitis Delta Virus Infection, includes claims covering broad range of RTV-boosted LNF doses and durations.
 The patent has a term that extends to 2035.
 Additional claims are being pursued in a continuation application.
-The European Patent Office and the Japan Patent Office have also both issued decisions to grant patents with claims covering a broad range of LNF boosted with RTV dosing regimens for the treatment of HDV infection.
+The European Patent Office and the Japan Patent Office have also both granted patents with claims covering a broad range of LNF boosted with RTV dosing regimens for the treatment of HDV infection.
 These patents will have a term that extends to 2035.
-In Europe, additional claims are being pursued in a divisional application.
+In Europe and Japan, additional claims are being pursued in a divisional application.
 With the grant of these new European and Japanese patents, we have now obtained patent protection with claims covering treatment with LNF boosted with RTV in key major pharmaceutical markets including the U.S., Europe, and Japan.